$E_8$ spectral curves: Introduction

 \subsection{What this paper is about}

 A wide body of literature has been devoted in the last two decades to further generalising at least part of this web of relations to a wider arena (e.g. quiver gauge theories).
 A somewhat orthogonal direction, and one where the whole of (I)-(VI) have a concrete generalisation, is to consider the Lie-algebraic extension of the Toda hierarchy and its relativistic counterpart to arbitrary root systems $R$ associated to semi-simple Lie algebras, the standard case corresponding to $R={\rm A}_{N}$.
-Constructions and proofs of the relations above have been available for quite a while for (II)-(IV) and more recently for (V)-(VI), in complete generality except for one, single, annoyingly egregious example: $R={\rm E}_8$, whose complexity has put it out of reach of previous treatments in the literature.
-This paper grows out of the author's stubborness to fill out the gap in this exceptional case and provide, as an upshot, some novel applications of Toda spectral curves which may be of interest for geometers and mathematical physicists alike.
+Constructions and proofs of the relations above have been available for quite a while for (II)-(IV) and more recently for (V)-(VI), in complete generality except for one egregious example: $R={\rm E}_8$, whose complexity has put it out of reach of previous treatments in the literature.
+This paper fills the gap in this exceptional case and provides, as an upshot, a series of novel applications of Toda spectral curves which may be of interest for geometers and mathematical physicists alike.
 As was mentioned, the aim of the paper is to provide two main constructions, and prove two isomorphisms, as follows.